-Once part of the grounds of Pope’s Manor, this small 13.7-acre parkland located in Binfield is a valuable countryside resource for quiet informal recreation for the local community and provides a haven for wildlife.
-It was officially opened to the public in 1985 for recreation.
+Once part of the grounds of Pope’s Manor, this small 13.7-acre parkland located in Binfield is a valuable countryside resource.
+It allows quiet informal recreation for the local community and provides a haven for wildlife.
+It was officially opened to the public in 1985.

-The site is named after Binfield’s most famous resident, the poet Alexander Pope (1688-1744) who lived in Pope’s Manor adjacent to the site.
+The site is named after Binfield’s most famous resident, the poet Alexander Pope (1688 to 1744) who lived in Pope’s Manor.

 Known for such works as ‘Pastorals’, ‘Essay on Criticism’ and ‘The Rape of the Lock’, Pope sang in the local choir and is also remembered locally for his poems on Windsor Forest and the River Lodden.
 Much of his work was written while living in the village.